yusukebe/r2-image-worker/README.md

 ## Synopsis

-1. Deploy r2-image-worker to Cloudflare
+1. Deploy **r2-image-worker** to Cloudflare Workers.
-1. Make a base64 strings from the image file such as `.png`, `jpg`, or `gif`.
+1. Make base64 strings from the image file such as `.png`, `jpg`, or `gif`.
 2. `PUT` the base64 strings to **r2-image-worker**.
-3. Image binary will be stored in Cloudflare R2 storage.
+3. An image binary will be stored in Cloudflare R2 storage.
 4. **r2-image-worker** will respond the key of the stored image. `abcdef.png`
 5. **r2-image-worker** serve the images on `https://r2-image-worker.username.workers.dev/abcdef.png`
-6. Images will be cached in Cloudflare CDN.
+6. Images will be cached on Cloudflare CDN.

 ```
 User => Image => base64 => r2-image-worker => R2